Cancel anytime

 Overview

-The John Hancock Corporate Bond ETF (JHCB) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the Bloomberg U.S. Corporate Bond Index.
-It offers exposure to the broad investment grade U.S. corporate bond market.
-Asset allocation typically involves holding a basket of corporate bonds with varying maturities and credit ratings.
-The investment strategy focuses on replicating the composition and characteristics of the underlying index.
+The John Hancock Corporate Bond ETF (JHCB) seeks to provide investment results that closely correspond to the performance of the Bloomberg U.S. Corporate Bond Index.
+It invests primarily in investment-grade U.S. dollar-denominated corporate bonds, offering exposure to a broad range of issuers and maturities.

 Reputation and Reliability

-John Hancock is a well-established and reputable financial services company with a long history in the investment management industry.
-They are considered a reliable provider of ETFs.
+John Hancock is a well-established financial services company with a long history and strong reputation.

 Management Expertise